 Thankfully, you don’t really need to upload every day.
 As long as you’re being consistent at least one to two days a week, you should be alright.
 No, you won’t get the same sort of video momentum as if you uploaded every day, but saving your sanity is a decent exchange for that in my book.

-Really, the answer should be: upload as often as you can, as consistently as you can, for (maybe) at least 10-minute videos (but maybe a bit less), but not too much longer than 20-30 minutes (if the content is really needing it).
+Really, the answer should be: upload as often as you can, as consistently as you can, for (maybe) at least 10-minute videos (but maybe a bit less), but not too much longer than 20-30 minutes (if the video is really needing it).

-Make money vlogging?
+Can you make money vlogging?

 Everyone wants to be a YouTube vlogger